dnigh/ScoobyRom/ScoobyRom/README.md

   Easy to find and backup this XML regularly (simple file copy, source control, ...).

 * Cons:
   ROM folder must be writeable.
-  WARNING: In case of existing file, ScoobyRom does not ask for permission,
+  WARNING: In case of existing file, ScoobyRom does not ask for permission (too anoying for every save),
     it immediately overwrites existing file!
-Be careful not to overwrite XML files produced by any other software!!!
+Be careful not to overwrite XML files meant for other software!!!

+#### 5.2.2) Table Search Range
-#### How to improve load performance and possibly avoid false maps:
+In short, this is to improve load performance and avoid bad recognition positives.

 ROM search range is not required but improves search/load speed tremendously!
-Unfortunately, the table position range is very ROM specific.
+Unfortunately, the exact table position range is very **ROM specific**.

 Without XML or missing XML element (see below), the app will search through the whole ROM file.
 This can take several or many seconds.
 Using a good search range, load time is usually just a fraction of a second - highly recommended!
 See record position column and statistics window to get first/last record positions.
 Currently you've got to adjust this manually in the XML.
-Ex.:

 It's not necessary to copy & paste exact numbers like